Survey of compact sources for pulsars and exotic objects -- I. Overview and initial discoveries: Discussion and summary

 The pulsation searches on the above sample resulted in discovery of two pulsars, \apsr and \bpsr, and the detection of another pulsar, \cpsr, which was discovered recently.
 All the three pulsars are MSPs, with spin periods shorter than 2.3\,ms, and their parameters are listed in Table~\ref{tab:psr_summary}.
 The precise locations of these pulsars listed there will help in modeling the timing behavior of these pulsars using follow-up observations.
 Below we briefly discuss the new discoveries.

 With a period of 1.6\,ms, \apsr is the sixth fastest rotating pulsar known to date.
 For the pulsar's coordinates and DM, the Galactic electron density model YMW16 \citep{YMW16} suggests the distance to be 5.7\,kpc, while the estimate from the NE2001 model \citep{CL02} is 3.7\,kpc.
+A more recent electron density model, NE2025 \citep{NE2025}, suggests the distance to be 5.5\,kpc, in agreement with the YMW16 model.
 These distance estimates put the pulsar at the edge of the Scutum-Centaurus arm of our Galaxy, though at a latitude of 7.5\mdeg.
 The flux density estimates obtained from our images at bands 3 and 4 of GMRT, combined with those from the TGSS and RACS images, suggest the pulsar to have a steep spectrum, with spectral index of $-2.8\pm0.5$ (see Table~\ref{tab:flux} and Figure~\ref{fig-spidx-compact}).
 The estimated flux density at 1.4\,GHz is only around 140\,$\mu$Jy.
 However, we note that the interferometric measurements from our GMRT band-4 observations at different epochs suggest that the flux density varies significantly.
 The flux density between two epochs separated by nearly a month varied by a factor of 2.75!
 A hint of the variability can also be seen in Figure~\ref{fig-spidx-compact} (see the panel marked with the source name S1840+1102) where the flux density measured at 887\,MHz (RACS-low) is higher than that measured at 650\,MHz from this work.
 Thus, the overall low flux density and variability (50$-$200\,$\mu$Jy at 1.4\,GHz) might have been the reasons for its non-detection in earlier pulsar surveys at L-band.
 We are currently following up \apsr using band-4 of GMRT and it is now established to be in a binary system with an orbital period of 1.6\,days.
 Further detailed study including its timing solution will be reported elsewhere \citep{Shrivastava26}.